riad-azz/facebook-sponsor-blocker/README.md

-# Facebook No Sponsored Posts - Firefox Extension
+# Facebook Sponsor Blocker - Firefox Extension

 Block and remove sponsored posts from your facebook feed with the option to toggle it ON or OFF and the ability to block suggested posts too.